section-engineering-education/engineering-education/content/articles/setup-and-run-applications-using-typescript-with-aureliajs/index.md

 ![aurelia-typescript](/engineering-education/setup-and-run-applications-using-typescript-with-aureliajs/todo-list.jpg)

 ### Conclusion
-Aurelia.js Framework allows to write modern JavaScript.
+Aurelia.js Framework allows writing modern JavaScript.
 This way, you can implement two-way binding.
 It just lets you write pure JavaScript or TypeScript.

 I hope you found this tutorial useful.